 Now look at the author's name.
 Do they have a PhD or some other advanced degree?
 Is it a name you've heard of?
 It probably won't be, and that's fine, but then again it just might be one of the "big names" mentioned in your class readings.

 If the author is one you've never heard of, don't be afraid of Googling them.
 Many academics will have a CV (fancy resume) that is easily available online.
-This will tell you how much they've written before.
+They might also have a biography page on their college's website.
+These will tell you how much they've written before.

 Finally, do read the article.
 Don't cite an article just because it was written by a famous scholar for a prestigious journal.
 Cite it because you actually used it in your paper; and use it in your paper because it contributes to the point you're trying to make.